paulagrcg/RNAplasticity/README.md

 evodyn_seqs.ipynb is a notebook used to produce plots and test data.

-- Plots: directory with .png of plots
+-Plots: directory with .png of plots